The Reliability of Optical Disks

 Location Has it Failed?
 Days Before Failure Failure Mode

-I’ll update this table from time to time, as I check the disks.
+I’ll update this table from time to time, as I check the disks (last updated 11th Nov 2024).

 The take away is: keep optical disks out of direct sunlight; even better in total darkness.
 Heat / cold seems to be less critical.